Double-$Q$ chiral stripe order in the anomalous Hall antiferromagnet CoNb$_3$S$_6$: Experimental Results

-Fig.~\ref{fig:fig2} shows the temperature-dependent integrated intensities at $\bm{Q}_0\!=\!(\tfrac{1}{2}00)$ and $\bm{Q}_0\!+\!(\overline{\delta}\;2\delta\;0)$ in sample 3.
-Both sets of peaks have the same critical temperature of $T_N = 28$~K and an intensity that varies smoothly with temperature.
-We also observed a smooth decrease in the magnitude of the satellite wave vector with decreasing temperature, decreasing towards $\bm{Q}_0$ as temperature is decreased [Fig.~\ref{fig:fig2}], characteristic of a helical magnetic modulation \cite{izyumov1984modulated}.
-The spectral lineshape of incident energy scans across the 778.5~eV resonance is typical for Co$^{2+}$ \cite{herrero2015direct,subias2021magnetic} and further verifies the magnetic origin of observed peaks [Fig.~\ref{fig:fig2} inset, and Fig.~\ref{fig:fig3} (b) inset].
+Fig.~\ref{fig:fig2} shows the temperature-dependent integrated intensities at $\bm{Q}_0\!=\!(\tfrac{1}{2}00)$ and $\bm{Q}_0\!+\!(\overline{\delta}\,2\delta\,0)$ from S3.
+Both commensurate and satellite magnetic reflections have a critical temperature of $T_N = 28.5$~K where the Hall response becomes finite [Fig.~\ref{fig:fig2}(b)].
+We also observed a smooth decrease in the magnitude of the transverse satellite wave vector as temperature decreases [Fig.~\ref{fig:fig2}(a)], characteristic of a helical magnetic modulation \cite{izyumov1984modulated}.
+Fixed-$\bm{Q}$ energy scans across the 778.5~eV resonance are typical for Co$^{2+}$ \cite{herrero2015direct,subias2021magnetic} and further confirm the magnetic origin of all observed peaks [inset of Fig.~\ref{fig:fig2} and Fig.~\ref{fig:fig3}(b)].

-Further details of the magnetic structure are revealed through the polarization-dependent resonant x-ray scattering.
-All magnetic reflections exhibit a finite circular dichroism (CD), [Fig.~\ref{fig:fig3}], arising at $\bm{Q}_0$ from noncollinearity of the commensurate component, and at $\bm{Q}_0\pm\bm{q}$ from a helical modulation \cite{Note1}.
-The CD at $(\tfrac{1}{2}00)$ shows a variation along the $(1\overline{2}0)$ direction suggesting the presence of opposite chirality domains that may have slightly different values of $\delta$ or are spatially separated on a length scale comparable to the beam size.
-We also find that the CD varies between ZFC and 0.1~T FC measurements, especially for the $(\tfrac{1}{2}00)$ peaks, which is consistent with a redistribution of chiral domains, as we discuss below.